vivianchengg/unsw-meme/README.md

 Any backend bonus features added do not need to work with the supplied frontend, i.e. editing the supplied frontend to integrate your new backend features is not necessary.

 In addition, your code does not need to be linted or meet a minimum coverage checking requirement, however it is recommended you continue to use these tools as they will be considered in the manual style marking of iteration 4.

+New code added in iteration 4 will be style marked, and any old code (from iteration 3 or earlier) will not impact this marking.

+### 6.2 Video presentation
+As part of the bonus features section of this iteration, you are required to film a 2 minute video demonstrating what you have created.

+In this video, you should:
+* Explain what you have implemented and how it works
+* Why you chose that feature
+* Include a demonstration of it working/running successfully

+We recommend submitting a screen-recording - it's a bonus if your face is in it!
+E.g. using <a href="https://www.canva.com/en_au/help/talking-presentations/">Canva's Present and record mode</a>.

+You should upload your video to the <a href="https://flip.com/c6ba723b">COMP1531 Flipgrid</a>.
+When submitting a response, use the 'Upload Clip' button in the top right-hand corner of the recording screen to submit your own video.

+**NOTE:** Please add your zID in the caption section of the video upload process for marking purposes.

+You should have received an email invite to join this Flipgrid group - you should select login with Microsoft and use your zID.
+If you have access troubles, please post on the forum.

 ### 5.8.
 Marking Criteria